dvreeze/try-zio/README.rst

 The idea is to first start a MySQL Docker container, do a "docker exec" into it, and then use the mysql client to create and fill the Wordpress database:

-* Navigate to a directory where the data should be stored, and create datadir and shared sub-directories
-* Copy the datadump/wordpress-dump.sql file to the shared sub-directory
+* First pick up the wordpress-dump.sql file, and "cd" to the containing directory

-Next run some Docker commands:
+Next run some Docker commands (where the volumes must be created only once, and never removed):

+* sudo docker volume create mysql-data-volume
+* sudo docker volume create wordpress-www-volume
-* sudo docker run --name mysql-wordpress -e MYSQL_ROOT_PASSWORD=root -d -p 3306:3306 -v $PWD/datadir:/var/lib/mysql -v $PWD/shared:/shared mysql:latest
+* sudo docker run --name mysql-wordpress -e MYSQL_ROOT_PASSWORD=root -d -p 3306:3306 -v mysql-data-volume:/mysql-data mysql:latest
+* sudo docker cp ./wordpress-dump.sql mysql-wordpress:/tmp/wordpress-dump.sql
 * sudo docker exec -it mysql-wordpress bash

 Inside that bash session, enter the following commands (entering the password when prompted):

 * mysql -p
 * create database wordpress; -- only the first time, if the database does not yet exist
-* exit -- leaving mysql, but staying inside the Docker container
+* exit; -- leaving mysql, but staying inside the Docker container
-* mysql -u root -p wordpress < /shared/wordpress-dump.sql
+* mysql -u root -p wordpress < /tmp/wordpress-dump.sql
 * mysql -p
 * show databases;
 * use wordpress; -- must exist
 * show tables; -- must have tables
 * select count(*) from wp_posts; -- must be non-zero
-* exit -- leaving mysql, but still inside the Docker container
+* exit; -- leaving mysql, but still inside the Docker container
+* exit

-* exit -- now no longer connected to the running mysql-wordpress container
+Now we are no longer connected to the running mysql-wordpress container.

 If the mysql-wordpress container is stopped, it can be started again, of course.
-If it is removed, it must be created and started again, yet the database data should still be there.
+If it is removed, it must be created and started again, yet the database data should still be there, in volume mysql-data-volume.

 Database content can be dumped into a dump file (for later imports) in a mysql session as follows:

-* mysqldump -u root -p wordpress > /shared/wordpress-dump-2.sql
+* mysqldump -u root -p wordpress > /tmp/wordpress-dump-2.sql

 Next, with the mysql-wordpress Docker container running, start an sbt session in a terminal with the root of this project as current directory.
 As part of the build, a jOOQ code generation task will